sabzer/sabzer.github.io/_pages/about.md

 I am currently a research assistant in the Mathematics Department at Tufts University, where I am fortunate to be advised by [Samantha Petti](https://spetti.github.io/).
 I recently received my B.S. from Harvard College, where I was fortunate to be advised by [Na Li](https://nali.seas.harvard.edu/).

-My research interests primarily lie in control, learning, and optimization, with a focus on developing strategies for decision making under uncertainty in multi-agent systems
+My research interests primarily lie in control, learning, and optimization, with a focus on developing strategies for decision making under uncertainty in multi-agent systems.

+**Email**: saba dot zerefa at tufts dot edu